 10 RESPONSIBILITY AND LIABILITY

-10.1 Time and expense permitting, the Language Service Provider shall use his or her reasonable commercial endeavours to do the work to the best of his or her ability, knowledge and belief, and consulting such authorities as are reasonably available to her at the time.
+10.1 Time and expense permitting, the LSP shall use his or her reasonable commercial endeavours to do the work to the best of his or her ability, knowledge and belief, and consulting such authorities as are reasonably available to her at the time.

 10.2 Subject to clause 10.4, a Translation shall be fit for its stated purpose and target readership, and the level of quality specified.